Rocket-like dynamics of ferrimagnetic domain walls in graded materials

-We set the operational regime of the ferrimagnet at the spin angular momentum compensation point, where Walker breakdown is suppressed and the domain wall dynamics is maximized \cite{diona2025observation, kim2017fast}.
-The simulation uses realistic material parameters reported in Table~\ref{param1}, which are consistent with the experimental results in \cite{diona2025observation, sala2023deterministic}.
+The simulation uses realistic material parameters reported in Table~S1, which are consistent with the experimental results in \cite{diona2025observation, sala2023deterministic}.
 Anisotropy values of approximately $10^4$~J/m$^3$ have been measured in amorphous ferrimagnetic systems \cite{diona2025observation, sala2022asynchronous, sala2022ferrimagnetic}, and spatial variations of up to $\pm 20-40\%$ can be induced \cite{maruyama2009large, diona2022, zhang2017spin, kato2018giant, diona2025observation}.
 Antiferromagnetic exchange interaction is varied between 1~pJ/m and 4~pJ/m, in agreement with an experimental window close to the spin angular momentum compensation point \cite{diona2025observation, brunsch1977perpendicular, katayama1978annealing, nishihara1979effects, joo2021magnetic}.
 The effect of the transverse shape anisotropy $\mathcal{K}_d$ can be replaced by an azimuthal magnetic field or DMI.
 The agreement between theory and simulations with realistic parameters, shown in Fig.~\ref{sim}, confirms the validity of the rocket effect in non-uniform ferrimagnetic systems.